RoarkGit/Blue-Academy/content/gameplay/moon-flute-opener.md

 ##### When do I use my potion?

-You are safe to use your potion when the countdown timer is at 10.
+You are safe to use your potion when the countdown timer is at 10 (or 10 seconds before your next Moon Flute opener).

 ##### What do I do if I can't fit everything into Moon Flute?